7 Module 6: Art in East Asia

 image

 19th century Joseon dynasty porcelain with dragon motif; once popular among the royalty, the pattern became widespread in the populace.
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 During the Mongol invasions, the secrets of celadon manufacture were lost and a simpler, earthy style of stoneware pottery called buncheong ware came into fashion.
 By the 15th century, blue and white porcelain patterns were introduced from China, followed by decorated white porcelains in the 16th and 17th centuries.